Watch! Lucy Heath's Dog Masterclass: Teaching Stay

 With ‘Wait’ you may use it to make sure they have manners before going through a door or while you put their food bowl down and then release them to eat their dinner.
 You do want to make sure that you sometimes go back and reward the ‘Wait’ otherwise they might lose it if they always think you’re going to ask them to do something else.

+I hope you found this information useful.
 Check out more dog masterclasses with Lucy Heath.